chenjun-li/chenjun-li.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-<p>Hi There, my name is Chenjun Li, currently an undergrad studying Electrical and Electronic Engineering at University of Electronic Science and Technology of China.
+<p>Hi there, I am currently a PhD student in the school of Electrical and Computer Engineering, Cornell University.
+I obtained my BEng degree from a joint school between University of Electronic Science and Technology of China and University of Glasgow.
 I love travelling, playing badminton and photography.</p>

 <p>Feel free to leave me a message!</p>